jake-chandler-uga/Final-Code/README.md

 # Final-Code
-Includes all classes/drivers required to operate the cold fusion temperature sensing device
+Includes all classes/drivers required to operate the IR temperature sensing device